SAP-samples/btp-setup-automator/docs/SAMPLECONFIG.md

 | `pruneusecase`    | boolean | false | If this parameter is set to true the use case setup will be removed.
 The subaccount will **not** be deleted.
 | `prunesubaccount` | boolean | false | If this parameter is set to true the subaccount setup will be removed.
 This also comprises the removal of the artifacts defined in the usecase.
 The usecase deletion wil be triggered implicitly independent of the `pruneusecase` parameter.

-> ⚠ NOTE: Be aware that all setups done via commands must be reversed again.
-This can be done via commands provided in the `executeToPruneUseCase` section.
+> ⚠ NOTE: Be aware that all setups done via commands must be reversed.
+This must be done via commands provided in the `executeToPruneUseCase` section.

 ### Parameter Examples

-You find several examples for parameter files in the folder `usecases/other/unittests/parameterfiles`
+You find several examples for parameter files in the folder `usecases/other/unittests/parameterfiles`.

 ## The Usecase File